ChanakarnPalipol/ChanakarnPalipol/README.md

   Built fullstack (frontend & backend) prototype of an event scheduling app with Python and SQL, enabling link-based bookings and Google Calendar integration (team of 4).

 - **Cat Vacuum** — UX/UI Design
-  Spearheaded UI/UX and logic for a React web game, awarded 2nd place in the Mycos Technologies React Game competition (team of 5).
+  Built a React-based browser game as part of a national training workshop and competition, focusing on game UI/UX, logic design, and real-time interaction.
+Won 2nd place for creative and engaging interface (team of 5).

 - **YP Car Detection** — UX/UI Design
   Designed and implemented intuitive UI for a technical license plate recognition software, optimizing UX for rapid data capture with React.